Akshaykesarkar/PRODIGY_DS_04/README.md

 # PRODIGY_DS_04
 In this project, we analyzed social media data to understand public sentiment towards specific topics or brands.
-We cleaned the data, applied sentiment analysis, and visualized the results using charts and word clouds to gain insights into public opinion trends.
+First, we cleaned the data by removing URLs, mentions, and irrelevant text.
+Then, we applied sentiment analysis to classify messages as positive, negative, or neutral.
+Finally, we visualized the sentiment distribution using bar charts, word clouds, and other graphical representations to gain insights into public opinion trends.